 You usually enter by taking a one or two year full time course at college.

-The Scottish Qualifications Authority (SQA) offers various levels of qualification including NC, NQ, SVQ, HNC and HND.
+The SQA offers various levels of qualification including NC, NQ and SVQ (SCQ Levels 4-6), HNC (SCQF Level 7) and HND (SCQF Level 8).
 Entry varies from no formal entry requirements for some NQs and NCs to 2 Highers including English and a science subject (preferably Biology), or other relevant national qualifications at SCQF Level 5 or 6, for some HNDs.

 Most employers expect entrants to hold an HND or minimum SVQ at SCQF Level 6 qualification.

-There are SVQs at SCQF Levels 5 and 6 in Beauty Therapy and Nail Services and SCQF Level 6 in Spa and Massage Therapy.
+There are SVQs at SCQF Levels 5 and 6 in Beauty Therapy and Nail Services.

 Depending on the treatments you provide, this can be a tiring job.

 Jobcentres generally have a range of vacancies on offer.
 You could find work in spa therapy centres, hotels, beauty salons or on cruise liners.

 excellent interpersonal skills for dealing with clients

 some knowledge of human biology

 an eye for detail